Step 1) Plan Your Business Idea

 Take Action: Since this step is so important and expensive if it's not done correctly, we highly recommend investing 10 minutes to go over your options through our business structure comparison guide.
 You'll get a better idea of the advantages and disadvantages of each while building a solid legal foundation for your business.

 Integrated into the registration process are tax obligations.
 The good news is that Minnesota is brimming with incentives, credits, entrepreneurial-friendly programs, and other tax benefits that your brand deserves to leverage.
 Just be sure to do your homework.

-Take Action: Head on over to and bookmark the Minnesota Dept. of Revenue’s Tax Information for Minnesota Businesses.
+Take Action: Head on over to and bookmark the Minnesota Dept. of Revenue’s website.
 If you don’t have an accountant yet, this page is going to be indispensable.

 There's a large amount of variables that determine how much regulatory red tape you're looking at to become compliant with all relevant state/federal agencies.